PrakharAgarwalSavvy/vaccine-check-telegram-bot/README.md

 #PREREQUISITS:

   - Put your bot token from botfather in config.py
-  - Install all the imported libraries in api_final and main_final
+  - Install all the imported libraries used in api_final and main_final.

 #RUN:

         python3 main_final.py

 #PROCESS:

   - To start , user has to type /start or start.
   - Then below questions will be asked one by one